danielmakarchuk/4300Project/README.txt

 To run on the command line (3 terminals needed):

-First: have all componenets in the same file you should have a:
+First: have all componenets in the same file on the same host (all use localhost for the host) you should have a:
 	sender.py
 	reciever.py